-Firstly to put this into perspective here is a factual number to think about.
-The government releases statistics on reported road casualties and even though the stats are always a year or two behind (with the latest at the time of writing being from 2012), in the UK there were 195,723 casualties in road accidents reported to the police.
-That’s 536 per day!
-Remember this is a figure for solely casualties and not minor accidents where police were not called to the scene.
+The government regularly releases statistics on reported road casualties and even though the stats reported are typically a year or two behind, the latest figures (at the time of writing – 2012) show that there were 195,723 casualties in road accidents reported to the police.
+That only includes casualties and not minor accidents where police were called to the scene, and equates to 536 per day!

-Fortunately the majority of accidents are just small prangs and scrapes where the drivers and passengers aren’t seriously hurt.
-However these smaller ‘fender benders’ can still have a massive impact on the outside of your car, especially with today’s cars being made to absorb that impact minimizing possible injuries to the people inside.
+Fortunately the majority of accidents are small prangs and scrapes where the drivers and passengers aren’t seriously hurt.
+However, these smaller ‘fender benders’ can still have a massive impact on the outside of your car, especially as today’s cars are made to absorb the impact minimizing possible injuries to the people inside.
+Which is why it’s important to know the following body repair tips:

-After the repair has been completed, find out which parts have been sprayed and look at the car close up and from a short distance.
+After the repair has been completed, find out which parts have been sprayed and look at the car – both close up and from a short distance, ensuring that you look at the vehicle in natural light.
 It can be a challenge to match the original paintwork colour of a car, especially if the paint has faded at all.
 Unfortunately it is quite common for repaired cars to have panels with different shades of paint across the bodywork due to a poor colour matching job.
-Sometimes the body shop will ‘over spray’ onto the neighbouring panels which can help in blending in any paint.
-However they don’t always do this and if the colour is not matching there may be further work that needs to be carried out before you can be satisfied with the job.
+Sometimes the body shop will ‘over spray’ onto the neighbouring panels which can help in blending in any new applications of paint.
+However, this isn’t standard practice which means that if the colour isn’t matched there may be further work that needs to be carried out before you are totally satisfied with the job.

-Taking these four points into account, it is sometimes not worth the time and money to have the car repaired.
-It is always worth requesting a quote from Scrap Car Comparison to see how much you could get for your car.
-The quotes are free and only take a couple of minutes of your time by filling in your registration and post code on the website www.scrapcarcomparison.co.uk.
+Taking these four points into account, it is sometimes not worth the time and money to have the car repaired as often the repairs will cost more than the vehicle is worth making it incredibly uneconomical.
+Which is why it is always worth requesting a no-obligation quote to see how much you could get for your car before throwing money at a bad investment.